kellyfinke/AttiudeBehaviorDynamicsModel/README.md

 In each section, you can select which specific result you'd like to produce by setting the `whichPlot` variable.
 E.g., in the Timeseries section, setting `whichPlot = "Fig. 2Ai"` will produce the plot from Fig. 2Ai.

 For timeseries plots, you'll run simulations in real time in the jupyter notebook file.
 For all other plots, you'll load pre-run simulations.
-We provide all pre-generated simulation data in the `simulations/compressedSims/sampleSimulations` folder.
 To save space, all pre-generated simulation data is of a lower resolution than those displayed in the article, and we only save behavior (not attitude) data for 2D plots.
+See **Sample Simulation Data** above for instructions on dowloading this data.
 You can also choose to run these larger simulations yourself (see "Running Simulations" below).

 ### Running Simulations